 The main goal of our work is to demonstrate that using wearable devices could reveal people's secret PIN sequence to key-based security systems such as ATM machines, electronic-key based door entries, and enterprise servers.
 We design and implement a system that has the capability to reveal target user's secret PIN sequences through tracking the fine-grained hand movement trajectories related to key entry activities.
 The basic idea is to examine the acceleration of the user's hand movements when accessing key entry based security systems.
 Based on the feasibility study of two special cases in Section 3, wrist-worn wearables can capture the unique patterns of acceleration embedded in the hand movements caused by entering the secret PINs.
-Such unique patterns can be exploited to estimate hand moving distances and directions during the key-entry activities, which can be leveraged to reconstruct fine-grained moving trajectories of the user's hand and infer the PIN sequence traversed by the trajectories.
+Such unique patterns can be exploited to estimate hand moving distances and directions during the keyentry activities, which can be leveraged to reconstruct fine-grained moving trajectories of the user's hand and infer the PIN sequence traversed by the trajectories.
+We note that our approach can also be extended to recover letters on any kind of keypad.

-The flow of our system is illustrated in Fig. 4.
+The flow of our system is illustrated in Figure 4.
 Our system takes as input the raw sensor readings, such as acceleration, rotation rate, and quaternion, from the wearable device worn on a target user's wrist.
 Then the system performs Key Click Detection and Trace Segmentation to detect each key click by examining accelerations and separate the sensor readings into segments containing consecutive key entries.
-The Data Calibration utilizes Quaternion-based Coordinate Alignment and Noise Reduction techniques to translate each segment of accelerations into the measurements with respect to the coordinate system of the keypad, and remove noise from readings by using the Savitzky-Golay filter.
+The Data Calibration utilizes Quaternionbased Coordinate Alignment and Noise Reduction techniques to translate each segment of accelerations into the measurements with respect to the coordinate system of the keypad, and remove noise from readings by using the Savitzky-Golay filter.

-The core of our system consists of two components, Finegrained Subpath Recovery and Backward PIN-Sequence Inference, which first estimate the distance and direction of hand movements in each segment of acceleration collected between two consecutive key entries, and then integrate the estimated distance and direction of each segment to determine the entire PIN sequence based on the physical constraints of the keypad and temporal relationship of the key entering sequence.
+The core of our system consists of two components, Fine-grained Subpath Recovery and Backward PIN-Sequence Inference, which first estimate the distance and direction of hand movements in each segment of acceleration collected between two consecutive key entries, and then integrate the estimated distance and direction of each segment to determine the entire PIN sequence based on the physical constraints of the keypad and temporal relationship of the key entering sequence.
 We define a subpath as the trajectory of the user's hand movement between two consecutive key clicks inside one segment.
-As shown in Fig. 4, the Finegrained Subpath Recovery consists of two subtasks: Distance Estimation and Direction Derivation.
+As shown in Figure 4, the Fine-grained Subpath Recovery consists of two subtasks: Distance Estimation and Direction Derivation.
 The Distance Estimation identifies the unique acceleration patterns embedded in the key pressing and releasing activities and perform distance estimation based on such patterns.
 Additionally, the Direction Derivation leverages the estimated distance together with the acceleration patterns caused by the hand movement in each subpath to derive the hand moving direction.